crypto-org-chain/cronos-docs/docs/bridge/webapp.md

 Our decentralized bridge protocol does not impose a minimum and maximum amount.
 However, bridging a very small amount may have a high gas fee in proportion to the amount transferred.

 After the amount is entered, the bridge network fees will be calculated accordingly.
 The bridge itself and Crypto.org do not charge an additional fee.
-However, we pass on network gas fees incurred.

 During the promotional launch period, the network fee incurred by the bridge will be waived.
 You will still be liable to pay a gas fee directly on your preferred wallet charged by the source network.